IBM/infra-to-app-with-landing-zone/docs/part1/20-operator-access.md

 # Providing operator access to the VPC landing zone

+## Introduction

 By default, network access to the VPC landing zone topology is locked down for security compliance reasons.
-In this section, you will open up the necessary access for an operator to access the VPC environment, including deploying application on the VSI's located in the workload VPC.
+In this section, you will open up the necessary access for an operator to access the VPC environment, including deploying application on the VSIs located in the workload VPC.

 Operator access is provided through the _Management VPC_.
 There are multiple ways to give operator access to the VPC landing zone, with varying level of security, compliance, and ease of enablement: